blinkboxbooks/resource-server.scala/README.md

 that specify a specific format, resolution or quality).
 If not set, this will default to the number of CPUs reported by the JVM on which the service runs.
 * cache.threads.count (OPTIONAL): This is the number of threads that will be used for handling background jobs for storing smaller versions of accessed images.
-If not set, this will default to the number of CPUs reported by the JVM on which the service runs.
+If not set, this will default to 0.
+A value of 0 means that generation of cached images is disabled.
 * resource.server.path (REQUIRED): This is the base path of the servlet that handles resource requests.
 Should be left as "/" in normal cases.